Reassembly (video game): Initial development

 During the alpha testing the game was originally being developed under the name Gamma Void.
 Later in development, the developer of the game decided to change the name to Reassembly.
-The new name was chosen for the reason that it clearly states an important feature of the game, when a ship is damaged, it is reassembled by tractor beaming in any nearby transients parts that floating around, and rebuilding ships based on the blueprint design created by the player on the fleet configuration screen.
+The new name was chosen for the reason that it clearly states an important feature of the game, when a ship is damaged, it is reassembled by tractor beaming in any nearby transients parts that are floating around, and rebuilding ships based on the blueprint design created by the player on the fleet configuration screen.
 A crowdfunding campaign on Kickstarter has raised about $35,308 to further contributes to the effort on the development of the game.

 Further development and modding support

 In April 2015, developer Arthur Danskin announced the ability to add modding support into the game.
 This feature allowed players to create and publish their own custom factions, ships, and features.
-Modding support is available in the "2nd time Beta testing" for the game on Steam, where users who have bought the game have an option to download and test the "second Beta".
+Modding support was available in the "2nd time Beta testing" for the game on Steam, where users who had bought the game had an option to download and test the "second Beta".